Obtain the skill for creating precise diagrams of the terms essential for the success of your initiatives.

-The Data Modeling Master Class covers over 20 hours of instruction and exercises to make you competent in data modeling, The virtual class is three full-day sessions or five half-day sessions, chock full of activities to keep the class interactive and engaging.
+The Data Modeling Master Class covers over 20 hours of instruction and exercises to make you competent in data modeling, The virtual class is three full-day sessions or five half-day sessions, chock full of exercises activities to keep the class interactive and engaging.

 Public or dedicated?

 Register for one of the upcoming classes or bring Steve in (virtually) to teach a dedicated class to your group.
 If three people register for a public class from the same company, the fourth person is free.
 See upcoming classes, or complete the contact form to receive a quote for a dedicated class.

 Over $400 of books are included with each registration, including digital copies of four of Steve’s books: The Rosedata Stone, Data Modeling for MongoDB, Data Model Scorecard, and Data Modeling Made Simple, and a digital or print copy of the Data Modeling Master Class Training Manual.